-St Augustine Beach is perfect for those who like to enjoy Eco-Tours and getting in touch with nature with its history, beautiful scenery, endless waterways, and diverse wildlife.
-The area has endless choices for outdoor recreation as visitors can go for a guided nature walk, take a kayak or paddleboard tour, or learn to identify birds and wildlife, become an expert in nature photography.
-You can find all these activities at the Guy Harvey Resort Outfitter, who can help Adventures Coordinator your next Eco Tour.
+St. Augustine Beach is perfect for the nature lover that enjoys intriguing history, captivating scenery, endless waterways, and diverse wildlife.
+The area has endless choices for outdoor recreation.
+Discover the outdoors though guided nature walks, kayak tour or paddleboard tours.
+You can learn to identify birds and marine life, or become an expert in nature photography.
+Guests can find out more about these activities and more at the Outfitter Shop with our Adventure Coordinator.

 Standup Paddleboard Tours

 Stand Up Paddleboards (SUP) offer a fun, relaxing way to be on the water.
-With a minimum of gear, you can paddle ocean surf on St. Augustine Beach or the Old City waterways.
-It is a wonderful way to enjoy unique views of everything from sea creatures to historic sites of St. Augustine.
-Our Outfitter can help you coordinate your next Paddleboard excursion.
-Daily rentals are located on St. Augustine Beach as well as guided tours including Dolphin Tours, Full Moon Paddles, Yoga Classes, and Surfing lessons.
+With minimum gear, you can paddle along St. Augustine Beach or through the intracoastal waterways.
+SUP is a wonderful way to enjoy unique views of everything from sea creatures to historic landmarks in St. Augustine.
+Our Adventure Coordinator in the Outfitter Shop can help you plan your next paddleboard excursion.
+Daily rentals are located on St. Augustine Beach as well as guided tours including dolphin tours, full moon paddles, SUP yoga classes, and surfing lessons.

 Ocean Extreme Sports